rafaelSwi/SolidGlass/README.md

 While you could technically do this yourself through the terminal, SolidGlass simplifies the process with an intuitive interface and a collection of practical, easy-to-use features.

 <img width="948" height="771" alt="MAIN_IMAGE" src="https://github.com/user-attachments/assets/2997fa84-cfdf-4f54-a9ee-d302d5308819" />

+## For macOS BETA users

+Disabling Liquid Glass isn't working in newer versions of macOS Tahoe beta.
+We don't know if this is a glitch caused by a system malfunction (which is quite possible), Apple changing how the disabling command works, or removing it completely.
+We'll just have to wait for the stable version to be released.